How I Saved $500 a Month for Travel

 I did this by leveraging travel credit cards and using those reward points to pay for several of my flights and even some of my accommodations.
 By using those frequent flier miles, I needed far less money to pay for my trip.

 Both of these topics (travel credit cards and remote work) should be long blog posts of their own – there’s just too much to cover to go in depth on them here.
-But I wanted to acknowledge them and the role they played in my travel savings.
+And even those posts would be slim introductions.
+Many people run entire websites and business solely on travel credit cards and points, or on digital nomads and how to find remote jobs.
+But I wanted to at least acknowledge these things and the role they played in my travel savings.

 How Can YOU Save Money for Travel?

-Maybe you’re over 26 and paying a lot of money out of pocket for health insurance.
+Maybe you’re over 26 in the US and therefore paying a lot of money out of pocket for your health insurance.
 Maybe you have a student loan payment that’s just impossible to see past right now.
-Maybe you live in a very rural area and couldn’t dream of selling your car.
+Maybe you live in a super rural area and couldn’t dream of selling your car.
 Maybe you just really love your morning Starbucks and don’t want to sacrifice the slim joy you squeeze out of your day when pumpkin spice latte season hits.

 Everybody’s situation is a little different.
 This is what worked for me, but your mileage may vary!